nyaxt/webpackage/draft-yasskin-http-origin-signed-responses.md

 The ["validityUrl" parameter](#signature-validityurl) of the signatures provides a way to fetch new signatures or learn where to fetch a complete updated exchange.

+CNOTE Chrome ToT currently ignores "validityUrl" parameter but its usage in checking [signature validity](#signature-validity).

 Each version of a signed exchange SHOULD have its own validity URLs, since each version needs different signatures and becomes obsolete at different times.